-Nowadays, the sausage goes very well together with the local craft beer, Kranjsko pivo, and you can try this combination at the Kranjska pivnica brewpub as well as in many restaurants.
+Nowadays, the sausage goes very well together with the local craft beer Carniolan Beer (Kranjsko pivo), and you can try this combination at the Kranjska pivnica brewpub as well as in many restaurants.

 Kranjski štruklji is a delicious dish for people with a sweet tooth.
 Its recipe was written down in 1868 by Magdalena Knafelj Pleiweis and this dessert that melts on your tongue has been served like this for over 80 years by the tavern Gostilna Kot.